lasaldan/auto_js/README.md

 ## Credits

-auto_js is written and maintaned by Daniel Fuller.
+auto_js is written and maintained by Daniel Fuller.

 Currently funded and maintained by [RingSeven](http://ringseven.com)